buccaneerai/note-window-consumer/performance/2023-04-20/Allergy/h.md

 ```

 #### INTRO
-Patient presents with a stuffy nose and post nasal drip for a couple of weeks.
+Patient presents with a stuffy nose, post nasal drip, and a cough that has been gradually getting worse over the past few weeks.

 #### CC
-Stuffy nose and post nasal drip
+Stuffy nose and cough

 #### HPI
-The patient has been experiencing a stuffy nose and post nasal drip for a couple of weeks.
-The symptoms have been gradually getting worse, with some days being worse than others.
-The patient has experienced these symptoms before, typically during springtime.
-The symptoms seem to worsen when spending time outdoors.
-The patient has tried Benadryl and Claritin for relief, with Benadryl providing some help but causing drowsiness.
+The patient has been experiencing a stuffy nose, post nasal drip, and a cough for a couple of weeks.
+The symptoms have been gradually getting worse, with some days worse than others.
+The patient has had similar symptoms in the past, usually around springtime.
+They believe the symptoms are more allergy-related than flu or cold.
+The patient has tried Benadryl, which helps but causes drowsiness, and Claritin, which was not effective.
+The symptoms seem to worsen after spending time outdoors.

 #### ROS
 - ent: [true] sinus congestion
 - respiratory: [true] cough
 - ent: [true] sore throat
 - constitutional: [true] tiredness
-- respiratory: [false] difficulty breathing
+- constitutional: [false] fever
 - cardiovascular: [false] chest pain
+- cardiovascular: [false] palpitations
 - gastrointestinal: [false] nausea
 - gastrointestinal: [false] vomiting
-- constitutional: [false] fever
 - constitutional: [false] chills
 - musculoskeletal: [false] muscle pain
 - musculoskeletal: [false] joint pain

 #### Past Medical History
-- NONE
+- No known past medical issues

 #### Family History
 - Father has bad allergies
 - Grandmother was diabetic

 #### Social History
-NONE
+Patient does not provide any information about their social history.

 #### Allergies
 - Patient denies allergies